lievenhey/bitbake-completion/README.md

 $ source bitbake_completion
 `

-# How does it work?
+# How does it work ?

-It will create 2 hidden files in the build directory on the first
+It will create 2 hidden files with using `$ bitbake -s` in the build directory on the first execution:
-execution:

 .bblayers.recipes -> cache of available bitbake recipes .bblayers.conf.md5 -> bblayers.conf md5 checksum file